Mysten Incubation

 snapshot save performs a one-shot stack boot and can accept --config <path>.
 A name can be provided positionally or with --name; if omitted, devstack generates a manual-... name.
 Restore and delete resolve an exact snapshot id first, then a unique name.

-If you are already attached to devstack up --renderer tui, press s in the TUI instead of starting a second snapshot command.
-That shortcut is the attached-session snapshot flow; it is not available in plain or silent renderer mode. snapshot restore, snapshot delete, and wipe prompt for y in a TTY or require --yes when prompts are unavailable. snapshot restore and wipe refuse to mutate state while an attached devstack up session is live. snapshot list and snapshot delete operate on the selected stack root.
+If you are already attached to devstack up --renderer tui, press s in the TUI to snapshot the attached session rather than starting a second snapshot command.
+The shortcut is available only in the TUI renderer, not in plain or silent mode. snapshot restore, snapshot delete, and wipe prompt for y in a TTY, or require --yes when prompts are unavailable. snapshot restore and wipe do not mutate state while an attached devstack up session is live. snapshot list and snapshot delete operate on the selected stack root.

 Cleanup commands